AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

    Upon reception of FIR, the AV1 sender MUST send a new coded video sequence (see section 7.5 of the [AV1] bitstream specification) as soon as possible.

+   **Note** If simulcast is used and simulcast streams are transported using multiple SSRCs, an AV1 sender must send new coded video sequences for every SSRC indicated in the FIR message and might send new coded video sequences for other simulcast streams.
+If an AV1 bitstream contains several spatial layers without inter-layer dependencies, an AV1 sender must send a new coded video sequence for each independent spatial layer.

 ## 8.2.
 Layer Refresh Request (LRR)